azahinhasan/product_order_with_nest/README.md

     ```
 3. Setup Database
   - Create a PostgreSQL database.
-  - Create a `.env` file and provide all info.For reference check `.env.example`.
+  - Create a `.env` file and provide all info.
+For reference check `.env.example`.
   - Run following commands to cerate tables with indexing
      ```bash
     npm run migrate